dodie/scott/scott-examples/cucumber/readme.md

 Scott Test Reporter - Cucumber Example project
 ==============================================

-This project contains the necessary configuration and Cucumber Formatters to use Scott with Cucumber. (see [pom.xml](https://github.com/dodie/scott/blob/master/scott-example/pom.xml)) and a bunch of failing tests to demonstrate the detailed failure messages.
+This project contains the necessary configuration to use Scott with Cucumber.
+(See [pom.xml](https://github.com/dodie/scott/blob/master/scott-examples/cucumber/pom.xml) for the project setup and the [FeatureTest](https://github.com/dodie/scott/blob/master/scott-examples/cucumber/src/test/java/hu/advancedweb/example/FeatureTest.java) for the ```@CucumberOptions```.) and a bunch of failing tests to demonstrate the detailed failure messages.